FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_client.md

 Set the type of authentication
 ------------------------------

 Select the type of authentication to use from the options listed in this section.
-For more information, see <a href="../sftp_keys_concepts" class="MCXref xref">SSH session concepts</a>.
+For more information, see [SSH session concepts](../sftp_keys_concepts).

 <span id="Password"></span>